maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Custom units ##

 Currently there is no way to create custom sets of units.
 This feature may be added in the future.
-The following may be helpful for now/
+The following may be helpful for now.

 Add the following to the question variables.